Yale Community

 Dr. Natalie Mastick (Student Programs Postdoctoral Associate at the Peabody)

-This research could culminate in a short paper, possibly in the Peabody Bulletin, or a public talk.
+This research could culminate in a report published by the Peabody Museum.

 Length: 8 weeks